Next Castilian-Manchegan regional election: Electoral system

+As a result of the aforementioned allocation, each Cortes constituency is entitled the following seats:

-The use of the D'Hondt method may result in a higher effective threshold, depending on the district magnitude.
+In smaller constituencies, the use of the electoral method results in an effective threshold based on the district magnitude and the distribution of votes among candidacies.

 Election date

 The term of the Cortes of Castilla–La Mancha expires four years after the date of their previous election.
 Elections to the Cortes are fixed for the fourth Sunday of May every four years.
-The previous election was held on 26 May 2019, setting the election date for the Cortes on Sunday, 28 May 2023.
+The previous election was held on 28 May 2023, setting the election date for the Cortes on Sunday, 23 May 2027.

-The president has the prerogative to dissolve the Cortes of Castilla–La Mancha and call a snap election, provided that no motion of no confidence is in process, no nationwide election is due and some time requirements are met: namely, that dissolution does not occur either during the first legislative session or within the legislature's last year ahead of its scheduled expiry, nor before one year has elapsed since a previous dissolution.
+The president has the prerogative to dissolve the Cortes of Castilla–La Mancha and call a snap election, provided that no motion of no confidence is in process, no nationwide election is due and some time requirements are met: namely, that dissolution does not occur either during the first legislative session or within the legislature's last year ahead of its scheduled expiry, nor before one year had elapsed since a previous dissolution.
 Any snap election held as a result of these circumstances will not alter the period to the next ordinary election, with elected deputies merely serving out what remains of their four-year terms.
 In the event of an investiture process failing to elect a regional president within a two-month period from the first ballot, the candidate from the party with the highest number of seats is to be deemed automatically elected.

 Parliamentary composition

-The table below shows the composition of the parliamentary groups in the Cortes at the present time.
+The table below shows the composition of the parliamentary groups at the present time.